-Additionally, the American Red Cross maintains Safe and Well, a Web-based system that helps reunify friends and family displaced by a disaster.
-To speak with someone at the American Red Cross concerning a missing friend or relative, please contact the local American Red Cross chapter where you live or are staying (visit www.redcross.org to find a local chapter).
+Additionally, the American Red Cross maintains Safe and Well, a web-based system that helps reunite friends and family displaced by a disaster.
+The Safe and Well site is always available and can be used by the public for any disaster, large or small.
+To speak with someone at the American Red Cross concerning a missing friend or relative, please contact the local American Red Cross chapter where you live or are staying (Click here to find a local chapter).

 Multi-Agency Reunification Services Plan Template

 FEMA and the American Red Cross co-facilitated a whole community working group to produce the Multi-Agency Reunification Services Plan Template (the Template).
 The Template was developed to provide for the review and enhancement of or development of a Reunification Services section to a jurisdiction’s Emergency Operations Plan and/or Mass Care Annex.
 The Template is intended to provide guidance and suggested procedures for a jurisdiction to consider in the establishment of a whole community approach to providing Multi-Agency Reunification Services.
 Click here to access the Multi-Agency Reunifications Services Plan Template and learn more.

 FEMA also works in collaboration with the National Center for Missing & Exploited Children (NCMEC) to support the reunification of children under 21 years of age with their parent or legal guardian.
 Individuals reporting or searching for a child missing as a result of a disaster should call the NCMEC National Emergency Child Locator Center (NECLC) at 1-866-908-9570 or 1-877-908-9570.
 NECLC is only activated at the request of a State to support Presidentially-declared disasters.

 Post-Disaster Reunification of Children: A Nationwide Approach Released